jazzbassjohnson/my_own_angularjs/README.md

-My Own AngularJS
+Touring AngularJS

-This project is a rebuild of the AngularJS framework, lead by Tero Parviainen https://github.com/teropa
+This repo is documentation of my deep dive into the inner-workings of AngularJS.
+Keep in mind, you won't find anything useful for your app here.

+Thanks for stopping by!